 The five-year review should incorporate any changes based on lessons learned and adaptive management implemented.
 This will include an assessment of the cost and results over time.

-Offsite restoration sites may require additional monitoring and maintenance efforts including hand weeding, vegetation replacements and focused eradication of invasive species until a successful coverage rate of 80% is achieved.
+including hand weeding, vegetation replacements and focused eradication of invasive species until a successful coverage rate of 80% is achieved.